 - For country-specific safety: Sara’s Wish began when a U.S. student was killed in a bus crash in India.
 Her parents offer scholarships for other women who commit to traveling safely.
 The scholarship recipients then write safety tips for specific destinations, which are compiled on the website.

-- For personal safety: The ClearCause Foundation advocates on behalf of multiple students who died abroad from accidents, natural disasters, or murder.
-They have downloadable safety checklists, and they recently launched an app that lets students send their GPS coordinates to emergency contacts.
+- For personal safety: Depart Smart advocates on behalf of multiple students who died abroad from accidents, natural disasters, or murder.
+They have downloadable safety checklists, lists of recommended safety tools, and offer a safety certification course to interested parties.

 Bring a flashlight or headlamp.